mongodb/specifications/source/sessions/driver-sessions.rst

     * Fork
     * In the parent, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is the same.
     * In the child, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is different.

+13. To confirm that implicit sessions only allocate their server session after a successful connection checkout

+    * Create a MongoClient with maxPoolSize=1, and attach a command succeeded listener
+    * Initiate 3 concurrent operations, e.g. collection.insertOne(doc)
+    * Wait for all operations to complete
+    * Assert that all commands contain the same lsid

 Tests that only apply to drivers that have not implemented OP_MSG and are still using OP_QUERY
 ----------------------------------------------------------------------------------------------